DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 distributions of measurement values of the form :math:`p(y | \psi, t, r)`, where :math:`y` denotes the measurement value, :math:`\psi` denotes the model parameters, :math:`t` denotes the time, and :math:`r` denotes the dosing regimen.
-The likelihood of a single measurement :math:`((t_1, y_1), r)` is then simply given by the value of the probability density evaluated at the measurement, :math:`p(y_1 | \psi, t_1, r)`.
+The likelihood of a single measurement :math:`((t_1, y_1), r)` is given by the value of the probability density evaluated at the measurement, :math:`p(y_1 | \psi, t_1, r)`.
 This value depends on the chosen set of model parameters, :math:`\psi`.
 The model parameters with the maximum likelihood are the parameter values that most closely describe the measurements.